 Configure your Works with Nest product

-If you have not already done so, register and configure a product.
+If you have not already done so, create a product.

 If you have an existing product, check the Overview tab on the Product page find its OAuth 2.0 credentials.

 Redirect URI or PIN-based authorization?

 When you are configuring your product, you are prompted to enter a redirect URI or leave the redirect URI fields blank to use PIN-based authorization.